 Now, modern web applications are a combination of various sub-components and systems.
 Thus, it is challenging to test and diagnose errors in these complicated applications by examining the functional flow.
 Therefore, End-to-end testing was introduced to address this issue, and with E2E testing, you can ensure the application’s complete health from all perspectives.

 It doesn’t matter whether your application is component-based, uses frontend components, or uses server rendering; Cypress is independent of any particular framework.
-Besides, it simulates the behavior of regular users as if they were using your application.
+Besides, it stimulates the behavior of regular users as if they were using your application.

 To make your testing experience truly painless Cypress team has put a lot of thought when designing this end-to-end test runner.
 Built-in recording, simple CI setup, robust API, and many other features make Cypress a developer-friendly E2E tool.